swiftlang/swift-evolution/proposals/NNNN-migration-tooling-for-upcoming-features.md

 Introduce the notion of an "adoption" mode for individual experimental and upcoming features.
-The core idea behind adoption mode is a declaration of intent that can be leveraged to build holistic supportive adoption experiences for developers.
+The core idea behind adoption mode is a declaration of intent that can be leveraged to build better supportive adoption experiences for developers.
 If enabling a feature communicates an intent to *enact* rules, adoption mode communicates an intent to *adopt* them.
 An immediate benefit of adoption mode is the capability to deliver source